jonnonz1/nz-statute-book/acts/public/1961/crimes-act-1961.md

 ### 6 Transitional and savings provisions relating to power of District Court to order trial by Trial Judge alone
 (1) Nothing effected by section 4 of this Act in relation to section 28D(1) of the District Courts Act 1947 or section 168C of the Summary Proceedings Act 1957 or section 361B(1) or section 361C(2)(a) of the Crimes Act 1961 applies in relation to any accused committed for trial before the date of commencement of that section if the trial of the accused has commenced before that date.
-(2) Where the accused has been committed for trial before the date of commencement of section 4 of this Act, but the trial of the accused has not commenced before that date, section 361B(1) of the Crimes Act 1961 (as amended by section 4 of this Act) shall, so far as it is applicable, apply as if for the words date on which he is so committed there were substituted the words commencement of section 4 of the Crimes Amendment Act (No 2) 1995.
+(2) Where the accused has been committed for trial before the date of commencement of section 4 of this Act, but the trial of the accused has not commenced before that date, section 361B(1) of the Crimes Act 1961 (as amended by section 4) shall, so far as it is applicable, apply as if for the words date on which he is so committed there were substituted the words commencement of section 4 of the Crimes Amendment Act (No 2) 1995.

 ### 1 Title
 (1) This Act may be cited as the Crimes (Bribery of Foreign Public Officials) Amendment Act 2001.